MuhammadMahi585/Xp/README.md

 ## Deployment

-I will deploy to Vercel
+I will deploy this website to Vercel

 ---